Salween River: Fishing

 The Salween estuary and delta is a particularly rich fishery, with the complex network of tidal channels providing a diversity of habitats for freshwater, brackish and marine fishes.
 Subsistence fishing is predominant along the inland channels and bays, while a large commercial fishery is supported offshore.
 The most important commercial species include Nga pone na (Paradise threadfin) and Nga pyat (Coitor croaker).
 Prawns and shrimps are important in the local diet.
 Villages further upstream also depend on Salween fish, with Inle Lake being a particularly rich fishery.

 Overfishing combined with lack of regulation has become an issue in the 21st century, with catches in the lower Salween declining as much as 60 percent at some villages.
 The use of large "bag nets" that result in excessive bycatch, as well as the use of illegal poisons by commercial fishermen, have also contributed to the decline.
 Increased sedimentation from upstream logging has made the estuary shallower and reduced its productivity, in turn reducing the rate of fish migration and spawning.
-The Burmese government has made efforts to address the issues, including seasonal fishing bans first implemented in 2012, but these laws have been rarely enforced.
+The Myanmar government has made efforts to address the issues, including seasonal fishing bans first implemented in 2012, but these laws have been rarely enforced.
 An alternative approach, using small, self-enforced community-based reserves where fishing is not allowed, has successfully protected fish populations and species diversity in northern Thailand.

 Logging and mining

 Forests along the Salween are prime sources of tropical hardwoods including teak, pyinkadoe (red ironwood) and padauk (Burmese rosewood).
-Logging in the Burmese part of the basin first occurred on a large scale during the British colonial period in the 19th century.
+Logging in the Myanmar part of the basin first occurred on a large scale during the British colonial period in the 19th century.
 Clearcutting has destabilized soils along the river and raised sediment loads.
 Due to the lack of good roads across most of the basin, the majority of timber is transported via waterways during the rainy season.
 In China, some forests in western Yunnan were intensively logged until the 1990s, when logging was banned there due to environmental impacts.

 The rate of deforestation has increased sharply in the 21st century, particularly in Shan, Karenni and Karen states.
 Before 2010, armed conflicts made it difficult for logging companies to access many of these areas.
 After a 2010 peace agreement signed between ethnic militias and the Myanmar Union Government, commercial logging was able to increase dramatically in Karenni State.
-The Burmese government has banned the cutting of teak, but illegal logging for teak has persisted, driven by strong demand abroad.
+The Myanmar government has banned the cutting of teak, but illegal logging for teak has persisted, driven by strong demand abroad.
 On the Thai side of the river, illegal logging has been ongoing since the 1990s in Salawin National Park.

 In Karen State, limestone quarrying for cement production along the river has increased in the 21st century.
 There is also increasing sand and gravel mining in the lower river.
-As of 2015 the Burmese government was seeking international investment in the mining sector, and new policies could lead to considerable increase in mining activity along the river.
+As of 2015 the Myanmar government was seeking international investment in the mining sector, and new policies could lead to considerable increase in mining activity along the river.